apify/proxy-chain/README.md

 ### `592 Status Code Out Of Range`

-Upstream respondend with status code different than 100-999.
+Upstream responded with status code different than 100-999.

 ### `593 Not Found`